 Start with your seat bone and roll down towards your knee, then return to the top of your pelvis.
 Move away from both legs and focus on one Leg.
 Move the foam roller to one side and repeat the exercise.

 Foam Rolling the Ischial Tuberosity with One Leg

-Give one of those two foam rolling exercises for the gluteus maximus a go.
-If you are brand new at it, start off with the first one which is level one.
-If you are a veteran at it, you can go with the second one and just focus on one leg.
-In order to make it more challenging, you can put more weight through it.
+Give one of those two foam rolling exercises for the gluteus maximus.
+If you are brand new at it, start with the first one, which is level one.
+If you are a pro, go with the second variation and focus on one Leg.
+To make it more challenging, press more weight through your muscle.

 Rick Kaselj, MS

 If you want to improve the activation, endurance, and strength of your gluteus maximus, click here to grab your copy of the Best Gluteus Maximus Exercises program.